whiteblock/hobbits/rpc-messages.md

 # Envelope

-All messages follow the envelope standard to Hobbits as described in the [protocol definition](/protocol.md).

 This application protocol is classified under the `RPC` command.

+All messages of the command RPC use BSON serialization and snappy compression.

 The body of the RPC calls must conform to:
 ```